BackupTheBerlios/bee-svn/stable/lib/testbot/README.txt

         ./tests/pop3/apop.bat          (testBatch)
     * testDir holds the script that does the appropriate test job.
-    * testBatch is a shell script, which calls the testScript in an unique way, and specify weather axigen configuration will be reseted or not, through the axi_fi=yes(no) option
+    * testBatch is a shell script, which calls the testScript in an unique way, and specify weather configuration will be reseted or not, through the axi_fi=yes(no) option

-    Ex: after running this testCase, axigen state will be reseted. perl ./apop/apop.pl
+    Ex: after running this testCase, state will be reseted. perl ./apop/apop.pl
         # axi_fi=yes